ipspace/blog/content/posts/2021/11/multi-threaded-routing-daemons.md

 Networking engineers love to build artisanal wheels, and routing protocol designers are no better.
 Every routing protocol has a bespoke implementation of the same three major functionalities:

-* **Deal with neighbor**: discover them, keep them happy, and figure out when one of them keeps quiet for too long.
+* **Deal with neighbors**: discover them, keep them happy, and figure out when one of them keeps quiet for too long.
-* **Deal with updates**: receive them, acknowledge them (when the protocol designer thought he could do better than TCP), send new information out, and retransmit it if needed (yet again, only for people who think TCP sucks)[^DV]
+* **Deal with updates**: receive them, acknowledge them (when the protocol designer thought he could [do better than TCP](https://blog.ipspace.net/2020/11/ospf-not-using-tcp.html)), send new information out, and retransmit it if needed (yet again, only for people who think TCP sucks)[^DV]
 * **Deal with changes**: Update internal topology information based on received updates, calculate new routing tables, push new stuff into routing table to compete with other stuff.

 [^DV]: The second half of this functionality might be tightly coupled with the next bullet, in which case we're talking about a *distance vector* protocol.